 So far, our articles in the “An Illustrated Guide” series have explained several join types: INNER JOINs, OUTER JOINs (LEFT JOIN, RIGHT JOIN, FULL JOIN), CROSS JOIN, self-join and non-equi join.
 In this final article of the series, we show you how to create SQL queries that match data from multiple tables using one or more join types.
 Join Types in SQL Queries Before we start discussing example SQL queries that use multiple join types, let’s do a short recap of the join types we’ve covered so far, just to be sure you understand the differences.

-Did you know that an SQL join doesn’t have to be based on identical matches?
-In this post, we look at the non-equi join, which uses ‘non-equal’ operators to match records.
-We’ve already discussed several types of joins, including self-joins and CROSS JOIN, INNER JOIN and OUTER JOIN.
+Did you know that in SQL, a join doesn’t have to be based on identical matches?
+In this post, we look at the SQL non equi join, which uses ‘non-equal’ operators to match records.
+We’ve already discussed several types of joins, including self joins and CROSS JOIN, INNER JOIN and OUTER JOIN.
 These types of joins typically appear with the equals sign (=).
 However, some joins use conditions other than the equals (=) sign.

 Everyone, from rookie programmers to SQL ninjas, needs a bit of help now and again.
 Enter Vertabelo's SQL Cheat Sheet!
 Working with databases is hard.
 There's a lot of data to manage, which can be daunting.
 But the main challenge many database users face is the SQL commands themselves.
 It's all right when you're using the same familiar ones day after day, but what about the commands you dust off once or twice a year?